Rairye/js-mnl-punct-norm/README.md

 Note: If the replacement string follows a space or other substring that is equal to the replacement string, the replacement string will not be added (to avoid creating extra spaces/substrings in the string returned by the function).

-Also, in cases where multiple punctuations marks are used sequentially, only a single instance of the replacement string will be used.
+Also, in cases where multiple punctuation marks are used sequentially, only a single instance of the replacement string will be used.

 Note: There may be leading/trailing spaces in the string returned by the function, so you may want to use the trim() method if necessary.